 How States May Spend New Relief Funds

 Nearly $10 billion in funding dedicated to child care was made available under the Coronavirus Response and Relief Supplemental Appropriations (CRRSA) Act of 2021 passed by Congress in December 2020.
-Like the first round of federal assistance, these funds are made available through the Child Care and Development Block Grant (CCDBG) and intend to provide relief for child care from challenges exacerbated by COVID-19.
-These funds may retroactively reimburse expenses related to the pandemic before December 2020.
-There are two requirements under the new law that states must follow: (1) state agencies must make information widely available and provide technical assistance to all types of providers regarding the new funds; and (2) some funds must be made available to providers that were not receiving CCDBG funds prior to COVID-19 for supports to maintain or reopen programs.
+An additional $15 billion in relief has also been provided through the American Rescue Plan Act, passed into law in March 2021.
+Like the first round of federal assistance, these recent funds are both made available through the Child Care and Development Block Grant (CCDBG) and intend to provide relief for child care from challenges exacerbated by COVID-19.
+These funds may retroactively reimburse expenses related to the pandemic.
+The December law made two requirements that states must follow: (1) state agencies must make information widely available and provide technical assistance to all types of providers regarding the new funds; and (2) some funds must be made available to providers that were not receiving CCDBG funds prior to COVID-19 for supports to maintain or reopen programs.

 - Providing child care assistance to essential workers without regard to income eligibility requirements;

 - Providing payments and assistance to providers in cases of decreased enrollment or closure;